-- 1. Touch the Home key > 🕮 > 🕸 > Wi-Fi.
+- Touch the Home key >

+Settings > Wi-Fi.

 - Touch the Wi-Fi switch if Wi-Fi is off.
 Your phone automatically searches for Wi-Fi networks in range and displays their names and security settings.
 It also connects to previously linked networks when they are in range.

-- 3. Touch a network name to connect to it.
+- Touch a network name to connect to it.

-If the network is secured, enter a password or other credentials (ask your network administrator for details) and touch CONNECT.
+If the network is secured, enter a password or other credentials.
+(Ask your network administrator for details.)